From division to unity: European Capitals of Culture 2025 – DW – 01/02/2025

 Following the fall of communism in Eastern Europe, Karl Marx City experienced structural change, and also a name change: 76% of the city's inhabitants voted to revert to the old name of Chemnitz.

-In comparison to other former communist cities like Leipzig, Dresden and East Berlin, Chemnitz's prominence has been rather muted since German reunification.
-However, in 2018 the city made national and international headlines after anti-racism demonstrators clashed with xenophobic and extreme right-wing groups in the aftermath of the violent death of a German-Cuban man.
+Compared with other formerly communist cities such as Leipzig, Dresden and East Berlin, Chemnitz's prominence has been rather muted since German reunification.
+However, in 2018 the city made national and international headlines after anti-racism demonstrators clashed with xenophobic and extreme-right-wing groups in the aftermath of the violent death of a German-Cuban man.

 'C the Unseen': Discovering Chemnitz's diversity